Mikejo5000/vsts-docs-pr/docs/work/customize/reference/transition-xml-element.md

 |`not`|`Transition` attribute.<br /><br /> Optional.
 The name of a user or group who is restricted from performing the transition.|

 > [!NOTE]
-> for and not rules are not natively supported in VSTS at this time.
+> for and not rules are not natively supported in Azure Codex at this time.

 ### Child elements